com-480-data-visualization/com-480-project-TastingViz/README.md

 **80% of the final grade**

-### Technical setup
-Index.html is the main html file of our website.

-Our Dataset is in the CulinaryDB file :
-01_Recipe_Details.csv
-02_Ingredients.csv
-03_Compound_Ingredients.csv
-04_Recipe-Ingredients_Aliases.csv

-For the "What The World Eats" Visualization it used Index.html, the js code is in Milestone2/js/worldMap.js, it used CulinaryDB/data_world_map.csv for it's data, which is generated with the world_map_data.ipynb notebook using our dataset.

 ### Overview
 Tasting Viz is an interactive web platform that explores global culinary data through visualizations and recipe discovery.
 Users can search for recipes based on ingredients, explore ingredient combinations, and learn about worldwide food patterns such as popular meats, vegetables, fruits, and food diversity by region.